thejdeep/css-chassis/style-guides/scss.md

 ## Cascading

-Avoid cascading as often as possible and follow the `BEM` naming conventions.
+Avoid cascading and follow the `BEM` naming conventions.
 If cascading is necessary avoid cascading selectors that are more than 3 selectors long.

 ```scss
 /*